SlicerHeart/SlicerHeart/Docs/ImageImportExport.md

 Behavior of the current implementation:
 - If `Pixel Aspect Ratio` tag is defined then the spacing is computed from that as described above.
-- If `Pixel Aspect Ratio` tag is not defined then the spacing is read from `(0x1129, 0x16, "Eigen, Inc")` or `(0x1129, 0x16, "Eigen Artemis")` private tag value is used.
+- If `Pixel Aspect Ratio` tag is not defined then the `(0x1129, 0x16, "Eigen, Inc")` or `(0x1129, 0x16, "Eigen Artemis")` private tag value is used as spacing.
 - If neither the aspect ratio nor the private tags are defined then the image will be refused by the Artemis loader plugin.
-The  `Pixel Spacing` tag is ignored.
+The reader plugin always ignores the `Pixel Spacing` tag.